 1399.365.
 Basic Respiratory Tasks and Services

-The emergency amendment that was approved by OAL January 12, 2026 added subsection (d) to clarify that this section does not apply to LVNs performing respiratory care services identified by the RCB while working in, and under the conditions specified, specific home and community-based exempt settings listed under in subdivisions (i) and (j) of section 3765 of the B&P.
+An emergency amendment approved by the Office of Administrative Law on January 12, 2026 added subsection (d) to clarify that section 1399.365 does not apply to licensed vocational nurses (LVNs) performing respiratory care services identified by the Respiratory Care Board while working in, and under the conditions specified for, certain home and community-based exempt settings listed in subdivisions (i) and (j) of section 3765 of the Business and Professions Code.

 Regulatory Language